-Age at start is usually calculated from the date entered in Mean Lambing, Calving, and Fawning date.
-The age entered is the age at their next monthly birthday i.e. 0-30 days old = 1 month, 30-60 days old = 2 months etc. See the age at start table in Appendix 3 for further guidance.
-This setting applies to weaners (lambs, calves and fawns).
+Recommendation: Enter in the age at start for the month when the mob first appears on the monthly stock reconciliation. • Age at start is usually calculated from the date entered in Mean Lambing, Calving, and Fawning date. • The age entered is the age at their next monthly birthday i.e. 0-30 days old = 1 month, 30-60 days old = 2 months etc. • See the age at start table in Appendix 3 for further guidance.
+2.1.3.6 Sex Impact: This setting applies to weaners (lambs, calves and fawns).
+Recommendation: 1.
 Select mixed sex for weaners born on-farm.
-In most cases in an on-farm breeding situation, mixed sex is selected Here OVERSEER assumes equal numbers of male and female present in the monthly stock reconciliation.
-If the weaners are still on-farm after the end of June they should be entered as their stock class - i.e. hogget, heifer, steer, hind, etc. old = 1 month, 30-60 days old = 2 months etc. See the age at start table in Appendix 3 for further guidance.
-This setting applies to weaners (lambs, calves and fawns).
-Select mixed sex for weaners born on-farm.
-In most cases in an on-farm breeding situation, mixed sex is selected Here OVERSEER assumes equal numbers of male and female present in the monthly stock reconciliation.
-If the weaners are still on-farm after the end of June they should be entered as their stock class - i.e. hogget, heifer, steer, hind, etc. Select male or female if weaner animals of a particular sex are bought onto the farm for breeding or finishing.
-This setting applies to weaners (lambs, calves and fawns).
-Select mixed sex for weaners born on-farm.
 In most cases in an on-farm breeding situation, mixed sex is selected.
 Here OVERSEER assumes equal numbers of male and female present in the monthly stock reconciliation.
-If the weaners are still on-farm after the end of June they should be entered as their stock class - i.e. hogget, heifer, steer, hind, etc. Select male or female if weaner animals of a particular sex are bought onto the farm for breeding or finishing.
-Select mixed sex for weaners born on-farm.
-In most cases in an on-farm breeding situation, mixed sex is selected Here OVERSEER assumes equal numbers of male and female present in the monthly stock reconciliation.
-If the weaners are still on-farm after the end of June they should be entered as their stock class - i.e. hogget, heifer, steer, hind, etc. Select male or female if weaner animals of a particular sex are bought onto the farm for breeding or finishing.
-Select mixed sex for weaners born on-farm.
-In most cases in an on-farm breeding situation, mixed sex is selected Here OVERSEER assumes equal numbers of male and female present in the monthly stock reconciliation.
-If the weaners are still on-farm after the end of June they should be entered as their stock class - i.e. hogget, heifer, steer, hind, etc. Select male or female if weaner animals of a particular sex are bought onto the farm for breeding or finishing.
-In most cases in an on-farm breeding situation, mixed sex is selected.
-Here OVERSEER assumes equal numbers of male and female present in the monthly stock reconciliation.
-If the weaners are still on-farm after the end of June they should be entered as their stock class - i.e. hogget, heifer, steer, hind, etc. Select male or female if weaner animals of a particular sex are bought onto the farm for breeding or finishing.
-Here OVERSEER assumes equal numbers of male and female present in the monthly stock reconciliation.
 If the weaners are still on-farm after the end of June they should be entered as their stock class - i.e. hogget, heifer, steer, hind, etc. 2.
-Select male or female if weaner animals of a particular sex are bought onto the farm for breeding or finishing. onto the farm for breeding or finishing.
-Only enter as weaners if under 1 year old - i.e. before the end of June After this they will be entered as hogget's, wethers, heifers, steers, hinds, stags, etc. This setting is available for finishing mobs (trading animals) only.
+Select male or female if weaner animals of a particular sex are bought onto the farm for breeding or finishing.
+Only enter as weaners if under 1 year old - i.e. before the end of June After this they will be entered as hogget's, wethers, heifers, steers, hinds, stags, etc. 2.1.3.7 Fate Impact: This setting is available for finishing mobs (trading animals) only.
 The accurate setting of fate is useful when reviewing the nutrient budget inputs or parameter report with the farmer.
-Select the most appropriate option for the mob being entered. • Remain on-farm: for mobs that will remain on-farm after the end of the year (stock reconciliation). • Sold to works: for mobs being sold for slaughter at the point of their last entry on the monthly stock reconciliation. • Sold to store: for mobs being sold to store or leaving the farm to be grazed on another property owned by the same landowner. ents are mated This setting affects predicted N leaching.
+Recommendation: Select the most appropriate option for the mob being entered.
+Remain on-farm: for mobs that will remain on-farm after the end of the year (stock reconciliation). • Sold to works: for mobs being sold for slaughter at the point of their last entry on the monthly stock reconciliation. • Sold to store: for mobs being sold to store or leaving the farm to be grazed on another property owned by the same landowner.
+2.1.3.8 Replacemer nts are mated Impact: This setting affects predicted N leaching.
 When selected the model assumes increased metabolisable energy and dry-matter uptake for gestation resulting in increased nutrient cycling and possibly N leaching.
-This check box is only available for replacement sheep or beef animals: • For sheep, only select for hogget mobs that will be mated or tupped before the last entry in the stock reconciliation (typically June). • For beef, only select for replacement mobs that are calved as R2 heifers The animals become pregnant after 12 months of age.
+Recommendation: This check box is only available for replacement sheep or beef animals: Recommendation: This check box is only available for replacement sheep or beef animals: For sheep, only select for hogget mobs that will be mated or tupped before the last entry in the stock reconciliation (typically June).